9 Recommended Exercises to Treat Varicose Veins

 Habits to accompany these exercises to treat varicose veins

-Beyond the unquestionable benefits of physical activity to prevent and treat varicose veins, it’s also necessary to follow a healthy lifestyle to reduce the likelihood of suffering from this pathology.
+Beyond the unquestionable benefits of physical activity to prevent and treat varicose veins, it’s also necessary to adhere to a healthy lifestyle to reduce their likelihood.

 In this regard, professionals at the Mayo Clinic recommend maintaining a healthy weight, not wearing tight clothing, and not spending long periods of time without moving your legs.
 Don’t forget that these habits will also benefit your general health, so we highly recommend applying them!It might interest you...